mahoushoujyo-eee/mahoushoujyo-eee/README.md

-<p>&emsp;&emsp;Go be a great engineer.
-We're making the world a better place.
+<p>&emsp;&emsp;Go be a great developer, We're making the world a better place.
 Through constructing elegant hierarchies for maximum code reuse and extensibility.</p>

 </td></tr>